The EONS Breakthrough Cancer Pain Guidelines

 + Read the pocket guide

-The guideline was also presented at The European Multidisciplinary Cancer Congress.
-Download the presentation and see the webcast in the Further information section on the right.
+The guidelines were also presented at The European Multidisciplinary Cancer Congress.
+Download the presentation and see the webcast in the Further information section on the right..

 The guidelines were launched at a training workshop during the European Cancer Congress in Amsterdam in September 2013.

-Please contact Clair Watts from the Breakthrough Cancer Pain Initiative with any questions or to request further information.
+Please contact Rudi Briké at the EONS Secretariat with any questions or to request further information.
 You may do this directly from the contact EONS page.

 Phase I of this work (survey) was supported by an educational grant provided by Nycomed.